mech-studi/Distributionly/README.md

 1. The core functionality must be implemented and executed entirely within Smart Contracts (SC).

-    - Manage top-level domains
-    - Manage subdomains and zone file entries
+    - Manage and resolve domain names
-    - Resolve names?

 1. The SC must implement an economic aspect, e.g., a payment system, incentives, gambling, or any economy-related functionality.

-    - Pay for subdomain entries
-    - Pay for subdomain entry certification?
-    - Buy a subdomain from someone
-    - Bid for a subdomain
+    - Auction system to aquire a domain

 1. The user must interact with the DApp via a Graphical User Interface (GUI), for example, a Web-based one.